Upload your CV

 Please try again with some different keywords.

-Cyber security is the protection of networks, systems and data from cyber attacks using various technologies, controls and processes.
-These attacks are typically aimed at accessing, altering or destroying sensitive information, with some of the most common being malware, ransomware and phishing.
-An effective cyber security approach consists of several layers of protection over potential targets, which cyber security professionals will oversee.
+Cyber security involves protecting networks, systems, and data from cyber attacks using various technologies, controls, and processes.
+These attacks typically aim to access, alter, or destroy sensitive information.
+Some of the most common types of cyber attacks include malware, ransomware, and phishing.
+An effective cyber security strategy includes multiple layers of protection over potential targets, which cyber security professionals manage.

 Starting in an IT role unrelated to cyber security will help you learn the fundamentals needed for a future security role.
 Learning coding, database management and system configuration will all come in handy.